truffle-box/drizzle-react-native-box/README.md

     truffle unbox drizzle-react-native
     ```

+1. Go through the [React Native tutorial](https://facebook.github.io/react-native/docs/getting-started).
+Make sure to select `Building Projects with Native Code` since we will be leveraging some native code.

 ## Connecting your app to your Ganache testnet

 When we're Working with React Native and mobile apps, accessing the Ganache server that's running on your machine takes a bit more work than when we are building web apps.
 The sections below detail how to connect to the Ganache testnet with your mobile device/emulator.